 Local Anaesthesia has two main types, amides and esters.
 This article discusses dosing, side effects, calculations with examples.

-Summary of Local Anaesthesia
+Overview of Local Anaesthetic

 Types of Local Anaesthesia